How to use File Resources

 • The Remote Attribute related to the secure processing is used differently depending on the context:

-• If the file is received from a remote origin, then only the remote encryption file format (e.g., PGP, CMS, etc.) is used to decode the receiving file.
+• If the file is received from a remote origin, only the remote encryption file format (e.g., PGP, CMS, etc.) is used to decode the receiving file.

 • The Remote Attribute related to the compression processing is used differently depending on the usage context:

-• If the file is received from a remote origin, then only the remote compression type is used to decompress the receiving file.
+• If the file is received from a remote origin, only the remote compression type is used to decompress the receiving file.

-• If the remote and local attributes of the File Resource are the same, then no data conversion is applied.
+• If the remote and local attributes of the File Resource are the same, no data conversion is applied.

 Examples